Cystitis in cats

 Reduce stress

-• keeping their routine consistent
+• keep their routine consistent

 • keep their food bowls away from their litter tray